ibm-cloud-docs/log-analysis/config_agent_os_cluster.md

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *LogDNA-agent* pod on each node of your cluster.
 The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

-To forward logs to your LogDNA instance, complete the following steps from the command line:
+## Deploy the LogDNA agent by using kubectl commands
+{: #config_agent_os_kubectl}

+Complete the following steps from the command line to configure your OpenShift cluster to forward logs to your LogDNA instance by using the default yaml file:

-## Prereq
+### Prereq
 {: #config_agent_oscluster_prereq}

 To deploy the LogDNA agent in a cluster, you must have a user ID that has the following IAM roles: